ike-rs/ike/.github/CONTRIBUTING.md

 Hey, thanks for contributing to Ike!

-If you wish to add a new feature please discuss it in the github issues.
+If you wish to add a new feature please discuss it in the GitHub issues.

 # Setup